RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Results

-\textit{Turn Number.} We visualize ASR based on different turns~(\Cref{tab: main result}) in \Cref{fig:model_comparison}.
-In general, increasing the number of turns by adding questions or details generally increases ASR, especially for models between 8B and 70B.
+\textit{Turn Number.} Comparing the ASR of each LLM across different numbers of turns, we observe that increasing the number of turns by adding questions or details generally enhances the ASR, particularly for models ranging from 8B to 70B.
 The five-turn scenario works best in six out of ten models, demonstrating the effectiveness of incorporating additional interaction turns.
 More interaction allows \textsc{Red Queen Attack} to incrementally earn the trust of the model, making the scenario more believable.
 Extended turns also result in longer contexts, which can be difficult for current LLMs to manage during inference~\citep{anil2024many}.
-However, this pattern is not observed in larger models (>70B), such as Llama3.1-405b and Qwen2-72b.
-We speculate that advanced attention mechanisms, such as Rotary Position Embedding (RoPE)~\citep{su2024roformer} in Llama3 and Grouped Query Attention~(GQA)~\citep{ainslie2023gqa} in Qwen2, may help these models focus on key information towards the end of the interaction, where the user asks for a functional plan, thereby mitigating the effect.
+However, this pattern is not observed in larger models (\textgreater70B), such as Llama3.1-405B and Qwen2-72B.
+We speculate that advanced attention mechanisms, such as Rotary Position Embedding (RoPE)~\citep{su2024roformer} in Llama3 and Grouped Query Attention~(GQA)~\citep{ainslie2023gqa} in Qwen2, may help these models focus on key signal towards the end of the interaction, where the user asks for a functional plan, thereby mitigating the effect.